sccn/sccn.github.io/tutorials/04_Import/Importing_Event_Epoch_Info.md

 [pop_resample.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=pop_resample.m), [pop_mergeset.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=pop_mergeset.m)) will take
 into account 'boundary' events (data events added by EEGLAB to note portions of the data that have been removed or at 'hard' boundaries between concatenated datasets).
-The event *type* field can be used to extract data epochs and events can also be used for making ERP-image plot using the [pop_erpimage.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=pop_erpimage.m) function.
-Finally event information is extensively used for group level analysis.
+The event *type* field can be used to extract data epochs, and events can also be used for making ERP-image plots using the [pop_erpimage.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=pop_erpimage.m) function.
+Finally, event information is extensively used for group-level analysis.

 ### Plotting events

-First start EEGLAB, and load dataset *eeglab_data.set* in the *sample_data* folder using menu item <font color=brown>File → Load dataset</font>.
-Then use menu item <font color=brown>Plot → Channel data (scroll)</font> to visualize the data and associated events.
+First, start EEGLAB, and load dataset *eeglab_data.set* in the *sample_data* folder using the <font color=brown>File → Load dataset</font> menu item.
+Then use the <font color=brown>Plot → Channel data (scroll)</font> menu item to visualize the data and associated events.

 ![575px](/assets/images/Scroll_raw_data.png)